Running Your Parking Business Amidst COVID-195 min read

-COVID-19 pandemic has completely transformed our lives.
+The COVID-19 pandemic has completely transformed our lives.
 For businesses, even more so.
 As people around the world stay put in their homes, industries like travel and hospitality have invariably taken a hit.
-In fact, COVID’s full impact on global economies is yet to unfold.
+In fact, COVID’s total impact on global economies is yet to unfold.
 The repercussions of the pandemic are also being realized by the parking industry as a whole.
 If you run a parking business anywhere in the world, you know all too well the far-reaching consequences of the coronavirus.

 Even as you witness a sharp decline in footfall and revenue takes a hit, there are some steps you can take to prepare your facility and ensure the safety of your employees and customers.

-1. Preparing your personnel:
+1. Preparing Your Personnel:

 While it’s not possible for your facility staff to work from home, unlike in other sectors, observing basic hygiene and social distancing protocols can go a long way in keeping everyone safe.
 Given that your employees may come in close contact with customers, train them on frequently washing hands, which is especially important if you don’t have digital systems in place and still use receipts and cash for payments.

 Moreover, since traffic has likely reduced unless you’re running a facility in places like hospitals, you can certainly have employees take turns to stay at home.
 A good idea to execute this would be to divide your facility staff into two groups – A and B. Keep the groups mutually exclusive i.e., have only one on-site at a time.
 This will minimize the threat of infection to a great extent, keeping both your employees and customers safe.

 If you need to coordinate with your staff, do so over video calling instead of in-person meetings.
 The takeaway is to adopt more digital technologies to run your daily operations and minimize contact even amongst employees.